 Foe Yay Shipping: After Eminem name dropped Chris in "Without Me", the general fandom reaction was to start writing fanfic about them.

 An interesting bit of trivia, the two of them share a birthday (October 17).
 Also, according to Eminem, Chris was singled out was because he was the only boy band member who had the guts to say something back to him after he'd previously attacked boy bands and pop idols in general.
+Hilariously enough, Eminem's daughter actually was a big fan of the band like most teenage girls her age.

 The boys made a cameo on SNL as a boy band who sang in nothing but food innuendos.
 Justin and Timbaland would end up releasing a song eight years later and it's entirely made up of food innuendos.
 Seriously.